The Long-Term Care Crisis in America

-The cost of long term care could be responsible for robbing you and your family of your assets, leaving you penniless and your heirs with nothing.
+The need for long-term care robs you and your family of your assets, leaving you penniless and your heirs with nothing more than a final bill from the assisted living or nursing facility.

-The key to successful ALTCS (pronounced All-Tex) / Medicaid crisis planning is to begin as soon as the need for care or potential need for care becomes apparent.
-The sooner planning begins, the more opportunities exist to obtain maximum results.
+The key to successful ALTCS (pronounced All-Tex) / Medicaid crisis planning is to begin as soon as the need for Care or potential need for care becomes apparent.
+The sooner planning begins, the more opportunities exist to obtain maximum asset preservation.

 Getting Professional Help